rafaelxky/SmartServiceHub/README.md

 Currently this app allows CORS from all sources tough this can be changed at "/config/WebConfig.java"

 # Endpoints
-The frontend and backend communicate trough REST api
-A list of all endpoints can be found under the folder "controllers" or listed at "http://localhost:8080/home"
+The frontend and backend communicate trough REST api using json A list of all endpoints can be found under the folder "controllers" or listed at "http://localhost:8080/home"

 ## User Endpoints